cgrymala/document-repository/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. In a WordPress network add the repository site URL to your wp-config.php `define( 'RA_DOCUMENT_REPO_URL', 'http://domain.com' );`
-1. If using the Extras plugin in a WordPress network add the repository blog ID to your wp-config.php `define( 'RA_DOCUMENT_REPO_BLOG_ID', 1 );`
+1. If using the Extras plugin in a WordPress network, network activate it and add the repository blog ID to your wp-config.php
+`define( 'RA_DOCUMENT_REPO_BLOG_ID', 1 );`

 == Changelog ==

+= 0.2.2 =
+* Rounded out feature set to beta.

 = 0.2.1 =
 * Original version.